Heart of the Matter (Once Upon a Time in Wonderland): In the characters' past

-Anastasia, the soon-to-be Red Queen of Wonderland is introduced to her servants Tweedledee and Tweedledum at the castle.
-During a conversation with them, the Queen of Hearts, Cora, who is shocked to have been invited to the Red King's wedding, pays them an unexpected visit to meet the new Queen.
-Cora offers to teach Anastasia magic to make life as a royal easier at the castle, but Anastasia declines the offer as the Red King frowns on the usage of magic which separates the royals and their servants.
-While not pleased with Anastasia's answer, Cora leaves her offer open.
-As the wedding day approaches, Will Scarlet secretly visits Anastasia, hoping that she is deceiving the King into marrying her just to steal his jewels.
-As Anastasia retaliates, Cora eavesdrops on their conversation and alerts the guards to the room, not before Will leaves.
-Cora pays Will a visit and listens to his concerns about not being able to fully move on from Anastasia.
-Will asks Cora to remove his heart so that he can never feel any form of emotion.
-Upon doing so, Cora keeps his heart and later shows Anastasia that Will has decided to move on and no longer loves her.
-Cora then proceeds to teach a now-heartbroken Anastasia magic.
+Anastasia, the future Red Queen of Wonderland, is introduced to her servants, Tweedledee and Tweedledum, at the castle.
+During this meeting, the Queen of Hearts, Cora, pays an unexpected visit after learning that she has been invited to the Red King’s wedding.
+Curious about the new Queen, Cora offers to teach Anastasia magic, claiming it would make life at court easier.
+Anastasia declines, explaining that the Red King disapproves of magic because it creates a separation between royals and their servants.
+Although displeased by her response, Cora leaves the offer open.
+As the wedding approaches, Will Scarlet secretly visits Anastasia, believing that she is manipulating the King in order to steal his jewels.
+The two argue, unaware that Cora is listening.
+Before the guards can arrive, Will escapes.
+Later, Cora seeks him out and listens as he confesses that he cannot move on from Anastasia.
+He asks Cora to remove his heart so that he will no longer feel any emotions.
+She agrees and keeps his heart.
+Cora later shows Anastasia that Will has moved on and no longer loves her.
+Devastated by this revelation, Anastasia becomes emotionally vulnerable and ultimately accepts Cora’s offer to teach her magic, setting her on the path to becoming the Red Queen.

 In Wonderland

-Alice and Cyrus are alerted by Tweedledum to escape Wonderland under Anastasia's orders upon the Jabberwocky's freedom.
-However, as they wouldn't want to give up on Will, they head into the castle via a tunnel to save both Will and Anastasia.
-Meanwhile, Jafar, unable to change the laws of magic due to Will's genie bottle, uses the Jabberwocky on Anastasia to find out the problem.
-As the Jabberwocky uses her magic to creep into Anastasia's memories, she accidentally reads Alice's mind, who is in the dungeon with Cyrus.
-Knowing what was the problem, she escapes the dungeon with Cyrus and seeks the White Rabbit's help to locate Will's heart.
-Using the portal, they head to Storybrooke.
-Once retrieving Will's heart, the trio returns to Wonderland and is ambushed by Jafar who steals it, but before losing his staff to them.
-Alice and Cyrus realize that the staff is Cyrus' mother.
-Jafar returns Will's heart and, to make sure the heart was functioning properly, he kills Anastasia in front of Will, who is in a fit upon Anastasia's death.
+Alice and Cyrus are warned by Tweedledum to escape Wonderland under Anastasia’s orders following the Jabberwocky’s release.
+However, unwilling to abandon Will, they instead enter the castle through a secret tunnel in an attempt to save both him and Anastasia.
+Meanwhile, Jafar, unable to alter the laws of magic because Will possesses his genie bottle, uses the Jabberwocky on Anastasia to uncover the source of the problem.
+As the Jabberwocky invades Anastasia’s memories, it inadvertently reads Alice’s mind, revealing that Alice and Cyrus are being held in the dungeon.
+Realizing this, Anastasia escapes the dungeon with Cyrus and seeks the White Rabbit’s help to locate Will’s heart.
+Using a portal, the group travels to Storybrooke.
+After retrieving Will’s heart, they return to Wonderland, where they are ambushed by Jafar.
+He steals the heart but loses his staff in the struggle.
+Alice and Cyrus then realize that the staff is actually Cyrus’s mother.
+Jafar later returns Will’s heart and, to ensure that it is functioning properly, kills Anastasia in front of him.
+Will reacts with intense grief and rage upon witnessing her death.

 In Storybrooke

-Via the portal, Alice, Cyrus, and the White Rabbit arrive in the main street and heads to Will's home to find his heart.
-Once inside, they find a drawing of Anastasia and realize the heart is hidden in the wall behind the drawing.
-Using some darts, they uncover a box with Will's heart and return to Wonderland.
+Using a portal, Alice, Cyrus, and the White Rabbit arrive on Main Street and travel to Will’s home to search for his heart.
+Inside, they discover a drawing of Anastasia and realize that the heart is hidden in the wall behind it.
+Using darts, they break open the wall, uncover a box containing Will’s heart, and return to Wonderland.